jsuryakt/Notes-App-Django-Project/ignore_this/README.md

-These are just images for the readme file
+These are just images for the readme file of HomePage.
+So ignore these